Making your social media content accessible to the visually impaired

 What if I do it wrong?

 Descriptions added by you will be so much better than the ones generated by platforms like Facebook.
 Look at the photo of my guide dog Fauna above as an example.
-Facebook described the photo as dog – but in the image she is a black lab wearing an n-95 mask, a huge difference in the way the image is perceived.
+Facebook described the photo as dog – but in the image she is a black lab wearing an n-95 mask, a huge difference in the way the image is perceived to your audience.

 Another way to share your content